patchlevel/event-sourcing/docs/pages/projection.md

 !!! danger

-    You should not execute any actions with projectors, otherwise these will be executed again if you rebuild the projection!
+    You should not execute any actions like commands with projectors, otherwise these will be executed again if you rebuild the projection!

 !!! tip